turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/route_helpers.md

 * Can you provide an alternative way to write the method above for an individual artist based on rails documentation?
 Try it and see if it still works.
 Either of these are valid.
 Do you have a preference between the two?
 Why?
 * Look back at the table you created about `rake routes` output.
 What is the relationship between the output from `rake routes` and the arguments that you pass to this method?
-* Can you use this method to insert a link on this page that will send us back to the artists index view?
+* Can you use this method to insert a link on the artist show page that will send us back to the artists index view?

 Large group share.

+What's really going on?

+* What does artists_path evaluate to outside of a link helper?
+* What does artists_url evaluate to outside of a link helper?
+* What about artist_path(@artist)?

 ### Independent Work